What It Means to Be a Caregiver during COVID-19

 While some people have the option of waiting out the pandemic in the safety of their homes, caregivers need to remain informed on how the pandemic affects their ability to provide quality in-home care services.
 This requires paying attention and planning ahead and checking in with their in-home care agency to see if there are any new resources that can be utilized.
 It also means adapting to changes in community protocols and understanding how those changes may affect clients' needs and care plans.

 Caregivers have to be mindful of changes their clients are experiencing.

 Seniors who have health conditions such as dementia are already sensitive to changes in their routines.
 With social life and community activities upended due to shelter-in-place orders and business closures, some seniors may experience an increase in their symptoms.
 For example, loneliness from social-isolation can lead to increased depression.
 Caregivers can help by adjusting care plans and finding ways to reduce symptoms, such as providing clients with engaging activities or arranging time with loved ones over video conferencing apps.

 During a pandemic, the whole world is watching and eyes are often on essential workers.
 People are looking up to caregivers as role models, as sources of inspiration and mentorship.
 It’s not uncommon to hear caregivers referred to as heroes for the services they continue to provide for their communities.
 Many caregivers take this to heart and make it their mission to provide the best caregiving services possible while inspiring others to do the same.

 The Covid-19 pandemic proves what has always been true — that in-home caregivers are models of compassion and empathy.
 The values inherent in caregiving are a beacon of light during a dark and difficult time.
 Despite the extra stress during Covid-19, caregivers can take pride in themselves and the essential services they provide.

-If you are in need of a qualified caregiver in San Francisco or one of the surrounding communities, contact Alegre Home Care for more information.
+If you are in need of a qualified caregiver to provide home care in Oakland or one of the surrounding communities, contact Alegre Home Care for more information.